-Beckham's wife Victoria once told a story that when her third son Cruz watched the four-part series about his father David Beckham on Netflix, he exclaimed, "I didn't think dad was that good at football."
+Beckham's wife, Victoria, once told a story that when her third son Cruz watched the four-part series about his father David Beckham on Netflix, he exclaimed, "I didn't think dad was that good at football."

 Actually, it's not surprising, because Beckham just celebrated his 50th birthday and retired 12 years ago.
-When Beckham and MU won the great treble (in 1999), the iPhone had not been born yet and Man City was playing in the third division (League One).
-Or the moment Beckham saved England with a super free kick against Greece in 2001, then the whole country prayed by touching the image of his injured foot, hoping that he would come to the 2002 World Cup to save them again, at that time Lionel Messi or Cristiano Ronaldo were still unknown boys.
+When Beckham and MU won the great treble (in 1999), the iPhone had not yet been born and Man City was playing in the third division (League One).
+Or the moment Beckham saved England with a super free kick against Greece in 2001, then the whole country prayed by touching the image of his injured foot, hoping he would come to the 2002 World Cup to save them again, at that time Lionel Messi or Cristiano Ronaldo were still unknown boys.

 David Beckham when he was playing for MU. |